ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 In this lab, you will learn how to:

-- Create a simple service
+- Define some environment data
 - Install assets that can be used by your application
 - Model the data
 - Mock up the user interface